ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

 └─────┴──────────┘
 ```

-For case when we have multiple fields `ORDER BY field2 WITH FILL, field1 WITH FILL` order of filling will follow order of fields in `ORDER BY` clause.
+For the case when we have multiple fields `ORDER BY field2 WITH FILL, field1 WITH FILL` order of filling will follow the order of fields in `ORDER BY` clause.

 Example:
 ```sql